BedrockSolutions/dockerfile/tfa-bot-slim/README.md

-# tfa-bot
+# tfa-bot-slim

-Dockerfile for https://git.factoid.org/TFA/TFA-Bot, focused on small image size:
+Dockerfile for the amazing TFA Bot (https://git.factoid.org/TFA/TFA-Bot), focused on small image size.

-  * Based on Alpine Linux
+This image does not contain a build environment.
+As such, all bot commands that relate to the build in some way do not work.
+The following commands will not work correctly:

+  * bot update
+  * bot previous
-  * Multi-stage build
+  * git